 Consider Elmhurst University for Your Online Education

 Elmhurst University offers two accelerated programs for prospective nursing students who have a bachelor’s degree in a non-nursing discipline:

 The Online Accelerated Bachelor of Science in Nursing (ABSN) is the fastest route to becoming a BSN-prepared nurse and prepares students to graduate in as few as 16 months.

 The Online Master’s Entry in Nursing Practice prepares students to take on the role of RN with a Master of Science in Nursing in just 20 months.

 Both programs are accredited by the CCNE and have full support for securing clinical rotations near the student’s home base.
-Both programs use NCLEX-RN test preparation materials throughout the program and model exam questions off of the NCLEX-RN to help students prepare.
+They use NCLEX-RN test preparation materials throughout the program and model exam questions off of the NCLEX-RN to help students prepare.

-An admission team advisor can answer your questions about getting a degree online.
-Get in touch with one today!
+An enrollment advisor can answer your questions about getting a direct entry nursing degree online.